metadata toggle

 Cats:

-Due to the lack of data, pradofloxacin should not be used in kittens aged less than 6 weeks.
+Do not use in kittens aged less than 6 weeks.

 Pradofloxacin has no effects on the developing cartilage of kittens of 6 weeks of age and older.
-However, the product must not be used in cats with persisting articular cartilage lesions, as these lesions may worsen during treatment with fluoroquinolones.
+Do not use in cats with persisting articular cartilage lesions, since lesions may worsen during treatment with fluoroquinolones.

 Do not use in cats with central nervous system (CNS) disorders, such as epilepsy, as fluoroquinolones could potentially cause seizures in predisposed animals.